Avir-AI/EEG_Applications_Hub/README.md

 <details>
   <summary>Brain Age Prediction</summary>
+  Brain age prediction, a field leveraging electroencephalography (EEG) and artificial intelligence (AI), is emerging as a vital tool in assessing neurological health.
+By analyzing EEG data, researchers can estimate the "brain age" of individuals, providing insights into age-related changes in neural activity.
+This method offers potential in identifying early signs of neurodegenerative diseases and other neurological conditions.
+AI enhances this process by enabling the handling of complex EEG data from diverse populations, improving the accuracy of predictions.
+Benchmarking studies across international datasets have demonstrated that machine learning models, particularly those integrating spatially aware representations and synthetic data augmentation, can predict brain age with high accuracy.
+These advancements not only aid in clinical diagnostics and prognosis but also hold promise for large-scale public health applications, contributing to our understanding of aging and brain health in socioeconomically diverse environments.

   **Useful Resources:**
   <li><a href="https://direct.mit.edu/imag/article/doi/10.1162/imag_a_00210/122334"> Brain age revisited: Investigating the state vs. trait hypotheses of EEG-derived brain-age dynamics with deep learning </a></li>